-The following is a summary of permits and compliance for the 2009/2010 egg harvest season:
+The following is a summary of permits and compliance for the 2010/2011 egg harvest season:

-- A total of 40 individual permits to collect crocodile eggs were issued. - Three crocodile farms were audited to check quantities of eggs in incubators against farm records and returns for crocodile egg collection permits submitted to NRETAS.
+- A total of 40 individual permits to collect crocodile eggs were issued. - Five crocodile farms were audited to check quantities of eggs in incubators against farm records and returns for crocodile egg collection permits submitted to NRETAS.
 No discrepancy was detected.
 The level of cooperation with the compliance audits was high. - Two egg collection permits were field audited to check reported nest locations against actual field locations for nests.
-No discrepancy was detected.

-- NRETAS has standardised the format of monthly and final returns of egg collection.
+No discrepancy was detected. - NRETAS has standardised the format of monthly and final returns of egg collection.
 The return forms require the minimum amount of data as specified in the Management Program.
-The forms were provided both electronically and in hardcopy with each permit as permit conditions. - There were no reported compliance issues for the 2009/2010 egg collection season that required investigation.
-One possible issue was reported late after the close of the season for an effective investigation to be initiated The issue related to supposed poaching of eggs from a permit area. - Crocodile egg collection permit holders were required to submit the monthly returns during the 2009/2010 crocodile egg collection season (December May) and the final return after the close of the season (31 July).
+The forms were provided both electronically and in hardcopy with each permit as permit conditions. - There were no reported compliance issues for the 2010/2011 egg collection season that required investigation. - Crocodile egg collection permit holders were required to submit the monthly returns during the 2010/2011 crocodile egg collection season (December May) and the final return after the close of the season (31 July).
 All monthly returns were submitted, however in a number of instances final returns were submitted either late or only after direct intervention by NRETAS.
-Non-compliance was dealt with through warning letters, caution notices or infringement notices as appropriate. - For the 2009/2010 crocodile egg collection season, collectors were required as a condition of permit, to provide prior notification of date and location of collection activity via a dedicated email address or a dedicated phone number and message bank.
+Non-compliance was dealt with through warning letters and caution notices.
+No infringement notices were issued as all returns were received after caution. - For the 2010/2011 crocodile egg collection season, collectors were required as a condition of permit, to provide prior notification of date and location of collection activity via a dedicated email address or a dedicated phone number and message bank.
 Compliance for this system was generally good.
-Non-compliance was dealt with through warning letters, caution notices or infringement notices as appropriate. - There was regular interaction with all other relevant jurisdictions; including a one day meeting with Commonwealth, Queensland and Western Australian agencies, largely to discuss permitting of crocodile harvest and other matters of joint concern.
+Non-compliance was dealt with through warning letters only.
+Compliance lifted to full compliance after warnings, - There was regular interaction with all other relevant jurisdictions; including a one day meeting with Commonwealth, Queensland and Western Australian agencies, largely to discuss permitting of crocodile harvest and other matters of joint concern.